patrickposner/woocommerce-pfand/readme.txt

 1. Choose `woocommerce-pfand` from your downloads folder
 1. Click `Install Now`
 1. All done, now just activate the plugin
-1. Go to CWv3 menu and configure
-1. Save, and you're all good.

 == Changelog ==